scc-digitalhub/docs/user/docs/components/dh_console.md

 ![Coder buttons](../images/console/dashboard.png)

 ## Objects
+TODO
 ### Functions
+TODO
 ### Dataitems
+TODO
 ### Artifacts
+TODO
+### ML Models
+TODO
 ### Secrets
+TODO

 ## Versioning

-Functions, dataitems and artifacts are versioned.
+All the entities operated by Core are versioned.
 When you visualize the details of an object, all of its versions are listed and browsable.
 Moreover, when you visualize a dataitem, its schema and data preview are available.

 ## Running functions

 The console can be used to create function runs.
 When you visualize a function, different operations are available depending on its kind (i.e., its runtime).
 For example, when you create a Nefertem function, you can then perform either `validate`, `profile`, `infer` or `metric` tasks providing the desired run configuration.

-**TODO** screenshot Nefertem function